 Organising Craze: Why We Might (At Times) Be Too Hard on Ourselves

 At least I'd agree to that statement in pretty much every other area of my life.
 You see, I'm not adverse to spreadsheets to sort my finances, meal planning and even shopping out.
-Like millions of other mums I wake up running through a list of things my family will need to do so we get out of the door on time and usually, we drop our son off and start our day on time.
+Like millions of other mums, I wake up running through a list of things my family will need to do so we get out of the door on time.
+We usually drop our son off and start our day on time.

 What's preventing me from achieving this level of organisation?
 I guess, it's just life...